moonstar-x/old-server-setup/docs/game-servers/assetto-corsa.md

     vboxmanage storageattach "Assetto-win" --storagectl "IDE Controller" --port 1 --device 0 --type dvddrive --medium ~/Downloads/Windows7.iso vboxheadless --startvm “Assetto-win”

-At this point, the VM should successfully running, to control it, connect to the host's IP through an RDP connection (such as Microsoft Remote Desktop).
+At this point, the VM should be successfully running, to control it, connect to the host's IP through an RDP connection (such as Microsoft Remote Desktop).
 Continue with the Windows installation process.
 Once the installation is complete, we'll install the VirtualBox Guest Additions, in the host, run the following command:

     vboxmanage storageattach "Assetto-win" --storagectl "IDE Controller" --port 1 --device 0 --type dvddrive --medium /usr/share/virtualbox/VBoxGuestAdditions.iso